 When visiting Scotland, you may find that some of the local vernacular can be quite challenging.
 What can make this even more difficult is that this can vary significantly between regions of Scotland, even between Edinburgh & Glasgow.

 As Timberbush Tours are always looking to help visitors to our wonderful country, this blog post will help you understand enough of the local slang to get you through daily situations.
-Don’t be dejected if you don’t catch everything though as there is still plenty that we who live here still don’t understand…
+Don’t be dejected if you don’t catch everything though as there are plenty of those who live here who still don’t understand…

 Here are a few examples of interactions that you may experience during your stay…